t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

-This can present a problem to adopters who wish to use the specification, but need to incorporate IoT device types that are not defined in it.
-Such users need to define a device model, preferably with a prospect of remaining compliant with the specification as it evolves.
+This can present a problem to adopters who wish to use the specification, but need to incorporate IoT device types that are not (yet) defined in it.
+Such users need to define a device model, preferably with a prospect of being compliant or at least subject to minimal modifications as the specification evolves to include new types.

 Various SDOs have different approaches to definition of new models.
-Some simply wait until agreeing on things types to be defined in future iterations.
+Some simply wait until agreeing on thing types to be defined in future iterations.
 Others encourage crowd-sourcing of new models, where expert groups or individual companies propose new models, often after implementing and proving them in internal use.
 Naturally, such proposals need to be consistent with the architectural